AdrianaCJB/databricks_3.0_notes/README.md

 1. **Adaptative Query Execution:** Based on statistics of the finished plan nodes, re-optimize the execution plan of the remaining queries.
 Adaptative planning is between `Logical Plan` and finally `Query Execution`.

   1.1.
-Convert Sort Merge Join to Broadcast Hash join: Increase `spark.sql.autoBroadcastJoinThreshold` or use `broadcast()` hint.
+Convert Sort Merge Join to Broadcast Hash join:
+  * Switch join strategies.
+    - Increase `spark.sql.autoBroadcastJoinThreshold` or use `broadcast()` hint.

   1.2.
 Shrink the number of reducers.
   * Dynamically Coalesce Shuffle Partitions: